-Taoiseach rejects claim Ireland ‘a nation of pimps, prostituting ourselves in return for a pat on the head’
+Taoiseach Enda Kenny rounded on Independent TD Clare Daly after she accused him of showcasing Ireland "as a nation of pimps, prostituting ourselves in return for a pat on the head".

 He described as a disgrace remarks about US president Barack Obama, whom she described as a "war criminal" who had increased by 200 per cent the use of drones, resulting in the deaths of thousands of people.